Civil Engineering Materials and Geology

 GCE A level

-Mathematics or a numerate science at Grade C. A Pass in the practical element of Science A levels must be achieved.
+104-112 UCAS points, to include a grade C in Mathematics a numerate science.
+A pass in the practical element of science A-Levels must be achieved.

 BTEC National Diploma

-MMD - must include Distinctions in Maths modules.
+DMM in Engineering must include Distinctions in Mathematics modules.

-30 points including grade 5 in Mathematics and Numerate Science at higher level.
+30 points to include grade 5 in Higher Level Mathematics and Physics.

 Salford Alternative Entry Scheme (SAES)